harikishants/Emoji-Generation/README.md

 # Emoji Generation

-Generates custom emojis using GANs and Diffusion Models, built with FastAPI and PyTorch.
+Generates custom emojis Diffusion Model, built with FastAPI and PyTorch.
 Deployed as a FastAPI-based web app, fully containerized with Docker and scalable through AWS infrastructure.

 ## Features

-- Generate 32x32 emojis using a trained diffusion model and GANs
+- Generate 32x32 emojis using a trained diffusion model.
 - Trained diffusion model using `UNet2DModel` and `DDPMScheduler` from Hugging Face `diffusers`
 - Evaluated using **Frechet Inception Distance (FID)**
 - REST API built using **FastAPI**